rawliving-germany/rawbotz/README.md

     supplier_name: MagentoShop Remote

 Then, tell RawbotzApp to eat your config via `exe/rawbotz -c rawbotz.conf`.
-To have fun with rack use the environment variable `RAWBOTZ_CONFIG`, like in `RAWBOTZ_CONFIG=/home/rawbotz/rawbotz.conf rackup`.
+To have fun directly with rack instead use the environment variable `RAWBOTZ_CONFIG`, like in `RAWBOTZ_CONFIG=/home/rawbotz/rawbotz.conf rackup`.

 #### Reference to the configurable required components